hariharan-uno/google/README.md

 # google

-Query Google easily and quickly from the terminal.
+`google` is a command line utility to query Google easily and quickly from the terminal.

 ## Installation